TJ-Solergibert/tj-solergibert.github.io/content/authors/admin/_index.md

 ---

 I'm a high-energy individual passionate about learning new things.
 My primary focus lies in optimizing large-scale LLM training.
 I thrive on experimenting with and pushing the boundaries of new state-of-the-art technologies to achieve maximum performance.
 I enjoy documenting my findings and sharing them with the community.

+Currently I'm in Lausanne doing my Master's Thesis at the MLO Lab under the supervision of Professor [Mary-Anne Hartley](https://scholar.google.com/citations?user=P2CPNr8AAAAJ&hl=en) and Professor [Martin Jaggi](https://scholar.google.com/citations?user=r1TJBr8AAAAJ&hl=en).
+My efforts are focused on the Meditron project, working on the Large-Scale training of the models.

 Passionate about cycling, track and field, and hiking.
 Don't be surprised if we ever cross paths while I'm training!
 {style="text-align: justify;"}